WitsSoftDev/WitsMapApp/README.md

 This page is used to display all users in the system, edit user information and also delete users.
 Campus Input Page
 -----------------
 This page is where Campus information is inputted, it will use a Google Maps object to help locate a square which demarcates the campus selected.
-The user will ‘draw’ a rectangle around the area they wish to demarcate.
+The user will ï¿½drawï¿½ a rectangle around the area they wish to demarcate.
 It will upload an image (Maybe multiple) of the campus and also a description of the campus.
 Campus Administration
 ---------------------